cloudfoundry/summit-hands-on-labs/eu-2020/Stratos/docs/TUTORIAL.md

 1. Click on `Create Service Account` on the bottom right of the `Service Account` card

 1. Stratos will spin up the Kube Dashboard in a pod.
-We can see the status of this by going to the `Kubernetes` `Pods` view.
+We can see the status of this by
+   1. Naviate to the `Kubernetes` `Pods` view.
+   1. Clicking the circle button in the lists header on the right to refresh the list
+   1. Filter the list by
+      ```
+      dashboard
+      ```

 1. Go back to the summary page by clicking the `Kubernetes` button in the sidenav